 We are committed to promoting the educational well-being of all children placed in our care, and strive to ensure they are offered the best possible opportunities to develop their true academic and educational potentials and navigate the obstacles that have coloured their previous experiences of education and learning.
 All children living at Springfields, Westfields and Hillfields attend school or college – this is a condition of their placement with us.

 We meet the emotional-educational needs of children through accurately assessing their individual educational aptitudes, abilities, and requirements at the referral stage.
 In partnership with the placing authority, and consultation with the child, we use this to plan and support the child’s attendance in an appropriate educational settings.

-Strong positive links are established and maintained with mainstream schools and colleges within the local area that are sensitive to and understanding of the needs of the children and young people in our care.
+Strong positive links are established and maintained with mainstream schools and colleges within the local area that are sensitive to and understanding of the needs of the children in our care.
 We also promote links with specialist schools and colleges within the local area that support students with learning difficulties.

 The Lioncare School is DfES Registered (845/6043) and forms the core component of The Lioncare Group’s whole living-learning package of therapeutic care and therapeutic education.
 Any child needing specialist SEMH education can attend The Lioncare School.
 To find out more about The Lioncare School, please click on the link here: